Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

-Welcome to the role of the Product Manager.
+Welcome to the role of the product manager.

 What does a product manager do? #

-A Product Manager is like the team’s sweeper—if you’re into sports metaphors.
+A product manager is like the team’s sweeper—if you’re into sports metaphors.

-A PM has to be the most collaborative colleague as well as the most supporting and decisive leader of a team of people with diverse expertise and backgrounds.
+The product manager has to be the most collaborative colleague as well as the most supporting and decisive leader of a team of people with diverse expertise and backgrounds.
 At the same time, they’ll be responsible for negotiating with numerous internal and external stakeholders including the company's leadership team.

 They’ll translate business needs to technical requirements with the ability to convey the product vision into a universal language for everyone involved.
 And, above all, they’ll be committed to becoming the customer’s number one fan, listening carefully to their needs to exceed expectations by building a first-class product.